imansaj/Sample_project_battery/README.md

-# Estimation of State Of Health of battery cells by machine learning using real-world data.
+# Real-life based estimation of State Of Health of battery cells by machine learning

 Table of Contents